 Intellectual development – teaching how to think, problem solve and apply solutions in wider problems in other contexts

 Personal development – increasing sense of self-worth, resilience and self-management through the positive experience of creating working solutions to real challenges

 Wider understanding of the world – all aspects of human activity in the world of work are being constantly shaped and changed and pupils need to know what is required of them

 Future employability – each pupil’s access to employment, leisure and life-long learning will be shaped by the knowledge, skills and understanding they acquire at this time.

 TCES Group is uniquely driven by a vision and principle of real inclusiveness in our school community, where all pupils and not just the most able are a vital part of promoting diversity and the breaking down of all stereotypes that could create division within our school community.

-EFS has a real focus around inclusion, which will result in applying for an Inclusion Quality Mark (IQM) in the autumn term, 2018.
+EFS has a real focus around inclusion, which will result in applying for an Inclusion Quality Mark (IQM) in the near future.
 This essential inclusion work is done through individual relationship mentoring as well as group work with multiple groups including: Student Council, Anti-Bullying Council, Community Council, Group Process, Tutor Groups, Group and Celebration Assemblies, Leadership Group training and Group Therapy.